AODocs-Dev/api-documentation/src/Guides/60-Best practices/20-Common error scenarios and fixes.md

 This error can occur because of any of the following:

-*   Missing resource ID ("Library with id 'null' does not exist")
+*   Missing resource ID: *"Library with id 'null' does not exist"*
-*   Incorrect resource ID ("There is no library with id: 'OtbBk6GAm0ATEy8P8'")
+*   Incorrect resource ID: *"There is no library with id: 'OtbBk6GAm0ATEy8P8'"*
 *   Resource has moved or doesn't exist: *"No entity was found matching the key: !altirnao.com:Document(\"RwMUllPyrBZFx9BWlN\")"*

 ### Missing mandatory parameter